Jegeruo/skyline-tech/README.md

 # skyline-tech
-The Table2 of Cohort21 containing Course, Passcode, and Approval Button
+The Table3 the horrizontal form of table of Cohort21 containing Names and passcode with Course.